Shareuhack | Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

 Question 3: Do you have IT maintenance capability?

-"Local AI = absolutely zero data transmission" is not entirely accurate.
+"Local AI = absolutely zero data transmission" — this isn't entirely accurate.

-Ollama telemetry: Enabled by default.
-High-privacy scenarios must set OLLAMA_NO_CLOUD=1 or --no-telemetry.
+Ollama telemetry: Enabled by default, collecting device info and request counts.
+For high-privacy scenarios, set OLLAMA_NO_CLOUD=1 or use --no-telemetry.

 Jan Cloud Integration: Jan supports cloud models (OpenAI, Claude, Gemini) — once enabled, it's no longer "local AI."
 Confirm you're only using local models.

-LM Studio LM Link: Opt-in remote connection feature.
+LM Studio LM Link: An opt-in remote connection feature.
 Data flows to your configured remote machine, not LM Studio's servers.
-But misconfiguration sends data to the wrong place.
+But misconfiguration sends data to the wrong destination.

-Ollama Cloud Model trap: ollama run openai:gpt-4o looks like it's running in Ollama, but data actually goes through OpenAI's API.
+Ollama's Cloud Model trap: ollama run openai:gpt-4o looks like it's running within Ollama, but data actually goes through OpenAI's API.
 This is not local execution.

 Pre-deployment checklist:

-- Verify with packet monitoring (e.g., Little Snitch, Wireshark) that no unexpected external connections exist
+4. Verify with packet monitoring tools (e.g., Little Snitch, Wireshark) that no unexpected external connections exist

 Conclusion